afondiel/Self-Driving-Cars-Specialization/Course4-Motion-Planning-for-Self-Driving-Cars/course4-w2-notes.md

 - The higher the value stored, the higher the probability that the given square is occupied.
 - To use this set of probabilities, the occupancy grid can now be represented as a belief map denoted by the term $bel_{t}$ .
 - To keep notations simple, m_i represents a single square of the occupancy grid, where $i$ can be constructed from measurements $Y$, and the vehicle location $X$ .
-- The belief over Mi is equal to the probability that the current cell Mi is occupied given the sensor measurements gathered for that cell location.
+- The belief over m_i is equal to the probability that the current cell m_i is occupied given the sensor measurements gathered for that cell location.
 - To convert back to a binary map, a threshold value can be established at which a given belief is confident enough to be classified as occupied.
 - Any value below the set threshold will be set to free.

 As an example, the occupied square in the figure to the left has a probability of 0.94, which classifies the square is occupied.

 - On the other hand, the square found on the street only has a probability of 0.12 of being occupied, and thus will be classified as a free location.

 **Bayesian Update of the Occupancy Grid**